ballinarslsubbranch/sub-branch/meetings/2026-07-29-general-meeting-minutes.md

 ### Ceremonial

 - MEAO Day.
 Nice intimate service with about 30 people and the Headliners.
 - Vietnam Veteran's Day 18 August.
 60th anniversary of the Battle of Long Tan.
-Jamie expressed his desire to be with the sub
+Jamie expressed his desire to be with the sub-Branch for the day.

 ### Social

 - Social Coordinator.
 6 activities left for the year, as listed on the calendar.

 Moved: Graeme Gaunson

 Seconded: Phil Chapman

 ## The Ode